Ajay-Govindasamy/Rotation_Task/README.md

 The rotate method can be accessed from calling either of the below methods available in client folder --> 'script.js' file,

-i) rotateImageMethodOne(event) - accessing from browser by calling 'Rotator.js' file ii) fetchRotateAPIcallMethodTwo(event) - accessing the algorithm from AWS API endpoint (invoked as AWS lambda function from Node server)
+i) rotateImageMethodOne(event) - accessing from browser by calling 'Rotator.js' file ii) fetchRotateAPIcallMethodTwo(event) - accessing the algorithm from AWS API endpoint (invoked as AWS lambda function using Node server runtime environment)

 --> Please find the API endpoint access URL below, https://ilw1b2437a.execute-api.us-east-1.amazonaws.com/production/imageRotate